GridTools/icon_structured_benchmark/README.md

 options:
   -h, --help            show this help message and exit --transformation {gt4py,index}
-                        Use either ToGt4PyTransformation or IndexTransformation --klevels KLEVELS     Number of k levels --repetitions REPETITIONS
+                        Use either ToGt4PyTransformation or IndexTransformation (gt4py by default) --klevels KLEVELS     Number of k levels (80 default) --repetitions REPETITIONS
-                        Number of repetitions
-  --dry-run             Do a dry run or not
-  --output OUTPUT       JSON output file name --sanity-checks       Do a validation with random data between structured and unstructured for the given grid --backend {all,gtfn,naive,cpu_ifirst,cpu_kfirst}
+                        Number of repetitions (101 default) --dry-run             Enable dry runs (not taken into runtime results) (disabled by default) --output OUTPUT       JSON output file name --sanity-checks       Do a validation with random data between structured and unstructured for the given grid (disabled by default) --backend {all_cpu,all_gpu,gtfn_cpu,gtfn_gpu,naive,cpu_ifirst,cpu_kfirst,gpu_kloop,gpu_naive}
-                        Which backend to benchmark
+                        Which backend to benchmark (default all_cpu) --combination {separate,inlined,all}
+                        Which combination of kernels to benchmark --e2c2v-ordering {per-vertex,per-orientation}
+                        E2C2V ordering (per-vertex in CPU and per-orienteation in GPU by default) --halo HALO           Halo size for structured grids (default 2) [Shouldn't be changed] --vertical            Use nabla4_vertical kernel instead of nabla4 (disabled by default)
 ```

+For examples on how to execute the python script to gather results for multiple configurations have a look at these scripts: [run_nabla4_interpolate.sh](https://github.com/GridTools/icon_structured_benchmark/blob/main/run_nabla4_interpolate.sh) and [run_nabla4_vertical_interpolate.sh](https://github.com/GridTools/icon_structured_benchmark/blob/main/run_nabla4_vertical_interpolate.sh).
+These scripts will gather the runtimes for all the experiments executed in `JSON` form in a certain folder set inside them.

 ### Plotting torus results

-After running `run_torus_grid.py` or `run_filtered_torus_grid.py` the runtimes for every implementation will be dumped into a JSON file named based on the `OUTPUT` argument.

-For gathering the data one can use a script like `run_grids.sh` that does a sweep to the different torus files and `k` levels.
-After dumping all the JSON files in a directory, one can read and create plots with the acceleration of `structured` over `unstructured` and violin plots with the actual runtimes using `analysis.py` for the torus grid with periodic boundaries or the `analysis_halo.py` for the same grid without periodic boundaries (halo = 2).
-Other plotting scripts also exist to plot results for the different expleriments (`analysis_halo_*.py`).
-For runs with 1 output per rank, one can use `analysis_multi.py` and `analysis_multi_halo.py`.
+After generating the runtime data you can create plots with the median runtimes using the following scripts found on the root directory of this repository:

+- `analysis_halo_gpu_nabla4_interpolate.py` for the combinations of `nabla4` and `interpolate` kernels
+- `analysis_halo_gpu_nabla4_vertical_interpolate.py` for the combinations of `nabla4-vertical` and `interpolate` kernels

+The run scripts and the analysis scripts use the same naming conventions to make it easy to plot the data.
+By setting the necessary variables inside the scripts it's possible to easily generate and plot the data.